 General Education Mission Statement

 Windward Community College provides an open door to a comprehensive general education through which students enhance basic tools of inquiry for understanding themselves and the world around them, develop their capacity to expand and apply knowledge, and cultivate more creative and meaningful lives.
-With an orientation to Hawai`i and its unique heritage, general education at Windward includes
+With an orientation to Hawaiʻi and its unique heritage, general education at Windward Community College includes:

 - Global and Cultural Awareness